idelchi/devenv/README.md

 ## Usage & Integrations

 `devenv` can be used in one of the following ways:

 - As a submodule, i.e., referenced in your project.
 - As a globally available environment, running with task -g.
 This can be achieved by either utilizing the published Docker image, which contains the latest version in your home directory, or by installing this repository directly in your home directory."

-`devenv` can be used in two ways:
-- As submodule (i.e reference it in your project)
-- As globally available environment, running with `task -g`.
-Either
-    - use the published docker image which contains the latest version in $HOME
-    - install this respository in your $HOME directory

 Both the root `Taskfile` and the `docker-compose` file require `DEVENV` to be set to function correctly.
 For this, the `.env` file should be appropriately configured and sourced.